Iceland at Euro 2016: A Tactical Breakdown of the Greatest Upset in Modern Football

 This is the part the highlight reels flatten into “Iceland defended deep.”
 What they actually did was more specific.
 Lagerbäck and Hallgrímsson set their two strikers — Sigþórsson and Jón Daði Böðvarsson — not as a pressing front line but as auxiliary midfielders who tucked in the moment possession was lost, turning the shape into something closer to a 4-4-2-0 with no one to press and no one to mark centrally.
 The three lines stayed within roughly 25 yards of each other vertically.
 England, drilled by Hodgson to “go round the outside,” kept arriving in straight lines behind their own midfielders rather than running beyond them.
 The Coaches’ Voice and SciSports both flagged the same thing afterward: England compressed themselves into the exact zones where Iceland wanted the ball to die.

 Possession became a trap.
 England had 63% of the ball and seven corners to Iceland’s two, and almost none of it threatened Halldórsson’s goal in open play.
 You can dominate the ball and lose the match when the other team has decided the ball is yours to hold in places that cannot hurt them.
+England spent 90 minutes winning a contest Iceland had declined to enter.

 Who was the most important Iceland player against England?